mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

-Whenever a client updates the TopologyDescription from an ismaster response, it MUST set TopologyDescription.logicalSessionTimeoutMinutes to the smallest logicalSessionTimeoutMinutes value among ServerDescriptions of all ServerTypes except RSArbiter or RSGhost .
+Whenever a client updates the TopologyDescription from an ismaster response, it MUST set TopologyDescription.logicalSessionTimeoutMinutes to the smallest logicalSessionTimeoutMinutes value among ServerDescriptions of all data-bearing server types.
 If any have a null logicalSessionTimeoutMinutes, then TopologyDescription.logicalSessionTimeoutMinutes MUST be set to null.

 See the Driver Sessions Spec for the purpose of this value.